Australia's Naughtiest Home Videos: Cancellation

 Kerry Packer, the owner of the Nine Network at the time, was informed of the show's content by friends while having dinner.
 He tuned in to watch the show, which was being transmitted on TCN-9, and was so offended by its content that he phoned the studio operators and angrily shouted, "Get that shit off the air!".
-Within minutes, the programme was pulled.
-Viewers saw a Nine Network bumper interrupt the programme with an announcement about there being "a technical problem" before beginning a rerun of the American sitcom Cheers, which filled the remaining airtime.
+Within minutes, the program was pulled.
+Viewers saw a Nine Network ident interrupt the program with a speech by Nine continuity announcer John Martin of a "technical problem" before beginning a rerun of the American sitcom Cheers, which filled the remaining airtime.

-Although the same Nine Network bumper and announcement interrupted the show during every broadcast across Australia, it occurred in different parts of the programme depending on the area it was airing in, due to time differences: In the eastern states, the station simply started airing an episode of Cheers after a scheduled commercial break, but in other areas, the last part of the show broadcast was of Mulray giving a monologue about "bosoms" or the aforementioned clip of a child grabbing a kangaroo's scrotum.
-The show was cancelled before it was scheduled to air in Perth, and thus its Nine Network affiliate displayed a graphic of the Nine Network logo on-screen while a brief message mentioning that the special is cancelled before beginning an episode of Cheers.
-The message went as follows:
+The Nine Network bumper occurred at different points in the program in different areas due to time differences: In the eastern states except Victoria, the bumper occurred at the beginning of a scheduled commercial break.
+In Victoria, the show abruptly switched to Cheers during a commercial break almost 46 minutes into its runtime but without the "technical problem" announcement.
+In South Australia and the Northern Territory, which are half an hour behind the east coast, it occurred immediately after Mulray's monologue about "bosoms" or after the aforementioned clip of a child grabbing a kangaroo's scrotum.
+The show was cancelled before it was scheduled to air in Western Australia, which is two hours behind the east coast, so its Nine Network affiliate displayed a graphic of the Nine Network logo on-screen with a brief message mentioning that the special was cancelled before beginning an episode of Cheers.
+When the show was cancelled, the message went as follows:

-"We apologise for this interruption.
-Unfortunately, a technical problem prevents us continuing our scheduled programme for the moment.
-In the meantime, we bring you a brief, alternative programme."
+We apologise for this interruption.Unfortunately, a technical problem prevents us continuing our scheduled program for the moment.In the meantime, we bring you a brief, alternative program.